ucsb-cs16/w20/backup_lab/lab02.md

 With the command line parameters -1 -1, the program runs a set of tests on itself to make sure that the function starL inside the program is functioning correctly.
 So, you should be able to get some feedback on whether your code is correct before you even send it to gradescope.
 The code uses stoi to convert the argv[1] and argv[2] to integer values, and compare against -1.

 Look over the code and try to understand how it works.
-When you feel ready, move on to the next step, and try tackling the starT.cpp, starC.cpp and starN.cpp programs.
+When you feel ready, move on to the next step, and try tackling the starT.cpp, starC.cpp and starX.cpp programs.

 ## Step 2: Writing the starT program